emory-courses/dsa-java/.github/ISSUE_TEMPLATE/homework.md

 ---
 name: Homework
-description: Questions and comments about homework assignments
+about: Questions and comments about homework assignments
 title: "[HW#] Your title"
 labels: homework
 assignees: